samuelyeewl/specmatch-emp/docs/cmdline.rst

     Excludes the spectrum with the given name in the library, from the specmatch algorithm.
 Meant for validation purposes.

+\--n_lib_subset <n>
+    Run SpecMatch-Emp with only n random stars (default = 25).
+Useful for debugging purposes.

 Shift
 -----
 This command runs only the shifting part of the code, placing the target spectrum onto the library (NSO) wavelength scale.

 ::